This leaflet was originally provided by Miriam Leach (4th year MB ChB, Manchester University), used here with permission.

 What causes adrenarche to happen?

-Adrenarche is a period when more of a group of hormones called androgens (the 'male' hormones) begin to be produced in both boys and girls.
+Adrenarche is a period when more of a group of hormones called androgens (the 'male' hormones) begin to be produced in boys and girls.
 It's not fully understood why adrenarche first begins to happen but it is thought that this is in preparation for puberty (which usually starts a few years later).

 What does this mean?